Located at Johnson County Executive Airport and Lee’s Summit Airport

 If you are looking for a way to make flying more affordable, the Flying Club of Kansas City might be the place for you.
 As a member of a flying club you will be an owner, not a renter.
 Because of the shared-ownership nature of the Club, you are not paying someone’s profits in the airplane rental rates.
 As a result, your flying dollar goes much further than renting at local flight schools or FBOs.
 Also, club members determine how the airplanes are operated, cared for, and upgraded.
 And finally, our member-to-airplane ratio ensures excellent airplane availability.

-Our Cessna 172 and our Piper Archer are available for training, travel, or just a $100 hamburger;
+Our Piper Archer and our two Cessna 172 aircraft are available for training, travel, or just a $100 hamburger;

 Our two Cessna 182s offer a great combination of speed, cost and useful load.

 and our Beechcraft C33A Debonair offers our members a fast (165 kts), Garmin GTN650-equipped cross-country machine.